krystallopez/KL-portfolio/Hackathon/PythonProjects.md

 ## :memo: Situation

-For this project,as part of a Hackathon, we were tasked with learning a new programming language and creating a project built using that language.
+For this project, as part of a Hackathon, we were tasked with learning a new programming language and creating a project built using that language.
 For my programming language, I chose Python, as that is the language that my team uses.

 ## :pushpin: Task